Nanaimo Municipal Election 2018

-Homelessness and affordable housing are among the hottest topics in Nanaimo's upcoming municipal election.
+Homelessness and affordable housing were among the hottest topics in Nanaimo's municipal election October 20, 2018.
 To help shed light on where the candidates stand on these issues, United Way Central & Northern Vancouver Island (UWCNVI) and the Nanaimo Coalition to End Homelessness hosted a Candidates’ Forum October 4th at Beban Park Social Centre.

-At the event, members of the public, community stakeholders, and service providing agencies heard from candidates about their position on the current City of Nanaimo strategies to address housing and homelessness (including the Nanaimo Affordable Housing Strategy, the Nanaimo Community Plan to End Homelessness, and the Nanaimo Point-in-Time Homeless Count Report).
-Attendees also asked questions about how the prospective politicians plan to take action when in office.
+At the event, members of the public, community stakeholders, and service providing agencies heard from candidates about their position on the current City of Nanaimo strategies to address housing and homelessness including:

 Want to know more about where each candidate stands on the issues of housing and homelessness?